Soft. Egg-based. Maida-free. Wheat-free. Just jowar and love.

 Toast leftover cake slices and serve with a spoon of peanut butter or coconut cream for a nourishing start.

-FAQ – Jowar Sponge Cake (Gluten-Free, Egg-Based)
+FAQ – Gluten free Cake (Jowar, Egg-Based)

 Yes!
 This recipe is made with 100% jowar (sorghum) flour and contains no wheat or maida.
 Whipping the egg whites separately gives it a soft and airy sponge texture despite being gluten-free.